roryprimrose/ModelBuilder/design.md

   `T` itself is moot under `Construct` (you named a concrete `T` and chose construction) but still applies to every nested member.

-  **Gating prerequisite — `Populate` must skip constructor-assigned members.** The whole feature is incorrect without this.
-The generated `Populate` currently re-assigns **every** settable member that is not ignore-ruled (`ShouldPopulate` consults ignore rules only), so it would immediately overwrite the members the constructor just set:
-  `Model.Construct<Person>().From("Fred","Smith")` would `new Person("Fred","Smith")` and then
-  randomise `FirstName`/`LastName`. v8 had logic that detected a settable property matching a constructor parameter by name/value and assumed the constructor set it (skipping the overwrite);
-  **this is absent in vNext.** The clean vNext replacement is compile-time, not v8's runtime
+  **Constructor-assigned member suppression (resolved, applied to both paths).** The generated population must not re-randomise a member the constructor just set.
+The clean vNext rule is compile-time, not v8's runtime value-comparison: for a given constructor the generator knows its parameters, so it **omits from that construction's population** any settable member whose name matches a constructor parameter (case-insensitive) **and** whose type matches.
+This is applied **per construction path**:
+  - each `.From` overload populates the complement of *its* constructor's members;
+  - the existing `Create<T>()` path populates the complement of the **selected** constructor's members (this also corrects the long-standing README claim that ctor-assigned members are not overwritten — previously false);
+  - the standalone `Model.Populate(instance)` path is unchanged and still assigns **all** settable members, because no construction happened there.

-  value-comparison: for a typed `.From` overload the generator already knows that constructor's parameters, so it **omits** the name/type-matching members from that overload's populate loop entirely.
-This makes the populate body per-constructor (a contained generator change) and is more precise than v8 (no value-equality guessing).
-Interaction to record: an explicit `.From(...)` arg therefore **overrides** any custom/built-in value source for that member (the member is skipped in populate); nested members are unaffected.
+  Constructor-set members are still **recorded as siblings** (under their property name) before the complement is populated, so sibling-derived values (e.g. `Email` from `FirstName`/`LastName`) stay consistent with the supplied constructor arguments.
+Interaction to record: an explicit `.From(...)` argument therefore **overrides** any custom/built-in value source for that member (the member is skipped in population); nested members are unaffected.

-  **Related discrepancy to verify (separate from this feature).** The README's *Constructor arguments and parameter matching* section states that ModelBuilder "matches constructor parameters to properties of the same name and type so a freshly generated value does not overwrite a value the constructor already assigned."
-The current generated `Populate` does **not** implement this (it overwrites unconditionally except for ignore rules), and the generic `Create` builds ctor args via `context.Build<…>` rather than from the passed `args`.
-Confirm whether the doc is aspirational or whether member exclusion was intended to happen at generation time (excluding ctor-bound members from `model.Members`) and is missing; the §12.8 prerequisite would also resolve this for the typed path.
+---

+### Remaining open

+*None.
+All design questions are resolved.*

 ---

 ## 13. Suggested build-out order